libp2p/docs/content/concepts/pubsub/overview.md

 - **Decentralized Social Networking**: Each user is a peer and can create and join different groups or topics, where they can post and receive updates, messages, and comments in real time.
-- **Decentralized File Sharing**: Peers can publish files on a specific topic, and others can subscribe to  that topic to download the file.
+- **Decentralized File Sharing**: Peers can advertise files on a specific topic, and others can subscribe to  that topic to later on download the file.
 The peers can also share information about the availability of different parts of the file, allowing for faster and more efficient downloads.
 - **Distributed Gaming**: Each game room is a topic, and players can publish and receive updates, messages, and events in real time as they play.